 Zoologists, also known as animal biologists or animal scientists, study animals in their natural habitats and in laboratory settings to understand their behavior and aspects of their life.
 Many institutions offer bachelor's, master's and doctoral programs in zoology.
-At the undergraduate level, students complete general education classes, like composition and psychology, and get the basics of animal science and biology.
-This degree option usually takes 4 years to finish.
+At the undergraduate level students get the basics of animal science and biology.
 Graduate-level studies qualify pupils for advanced research and scholarly positions, as they include a great deal of investigative study and laboratory sessions.
-Concentration options in related areas, like biology, ecology and wildlife sciences, are allowed.
-Master's curriculum often involves an internship with a local animal science laboratory.
-Doctoral program enrollees must pass comprehensive examinations and do a dissertation and/or thesis to graduate.
+A master's curriculum often involves an internship with a local animal science laboratory and a thesis.
+Program specializations include ecology and wildlife sciences.
+Doctoral program students must pass comprehensive examinations and complete a dissertation and/or practicum to graduate.

 Bachelor of Science in Zoology

 A Bachelor of Science (B.S.) in Zoology program covers fundamental topics and principles, such as:

 Master of Science

 A Master of Science (M.S.) in Zoology program features advanced coursework that goes in-depth with elements of the field, discussing related sub-areas like: